Ford Ka+ (2016 – 2020) Review

 Ford Ka+ (2016 – 2020) At A Glance

-Despite the name, the Ka+ is not actually related to the Ka – it’s actually based on the Fiesta.
-Yet, despite being shorter than Ford’s best-selling hatchback, the Ka+ is a proper five seater and has a useable 270-litre boot.
+Despite the name, the Ford Ka+ is not actually related to the Ford Ka – it’s actually based on the Ford Fiesta.
+Yet, despite being shorter than the best-selling small hatchback, the Ford Ka+ is a proper five seater and has a usable 270-litre boot.

 There were only two trim levels to choose from – Studio and Zetec – but both versions got lots of kit as standard, including front foglights, electric door mirrors, Bluetooth and electric front windows.

 However, unlike the competition, there are no colourful customisation options for the interior, which means you have to make do with lots of dull grey plastic.
 Ford added the pseudo-SUV Active model towards the end of the Ford Ka+’s time on the new car price lists.

 Despite being an entry-level car, the Ford Ka+ doesn’t feel below par when it comes to quality.
 All of the doors shut with a satisfying clunk and the switchgear in the cabin feels on par with anything you’d find in the Ford Mondeo or seven-seat Ford S-MAX.

 Soundproofing levels are also impressive, which means the cabin is quiet and a relaxing place to sit.